Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 5

 The main goal for this day is to make 5 copper bars as soon as possible and then make it to Clint before he closes to upgrade the pickaxe.
+(The window to do this is extremely tight.)
 Then, we plant some seeds.
+Then, we fish.

 * From here on out, check the TV every single day to reveal the current day's luck.
 * Check the weather for tomorrow.
 If it will rain, note that you cannot leave your furnace at the mountain lake and that you should bring all ore + coal with you back from the mountain lake (so that you can smelt at the river).